Salinas River (California): Headwaters

 The river begins in southern San Luis Obispo County, approximately 2.5 mi east of the summit point of Pine Ridge, at a point just off of Agua Escondido Road, coming down off of the slopes of the Los Machos Hills of the Los Padres National Forest.
-The only dam situated directly on the Salinas River (the Salinas Dam) forms the small Santa Margarita Reservoir.
+The only dam situated directly on the Salinas River (the Salinas Dam) forms the small Santa Margarita Lake.

 Upriver

 The Salinas flows down the valley bounded on its southwestern side by the Santa Lucia Mountain Range, and bounded on its northeastern side by the Gabilan Mountain Range.
 It flows past Atascadero and Paso Robles (to Monterey).
 It receives the natural outflow of the Estrella River and the controlled outflows of the Nacimiento and San Antonio reservoirs through their respective river tributaries in southern Monterey County.